-- 4.1 As part of maintaining a close and positive relationship between the two bodiesparties, the Management Services AgreementMSA provides that for the Councillor appointed by Council as the rRepresentatives and the Director of Corporate Services will be invited to attend the Board meetings. - 4.2 The Council Representatives' role includes participation in - of these two positions and the as they will have access to a great deal of information and discussion but not be accepting of any of the legal responsibilities that attach to the formal Director positions.
-The following points set out the relationship, roles and responsibilities of these two appointed positions to the DMPL Board.
-These positions exist to provide an interface between the DMPL Board and Council and will work towards ensuring the relationship between the two bodies is positive and harmonious; The representative role is for the formal monthly a) Board meetings, b) strategic planning sessions; and c) - and -pre-scheduled sub-committee meetings . and - lt do bes not include informal discussions of the Board, unless requested by the Board Chair .
-4.3 noting that all outcomes of Board sub-committees and informal discussions need to be reported and endorsed at formal Board meetings; and noting that Council representatives must be ableare permitted to ask questions: a) at Board meetings, sub-committee and other meetings they attend; and b) about the discussions that occurred at sub-committees, planning meetings, at workshops and any informal discussions they have not attended so that they are fully adequately briefed on the basis of anysubsequent Board reports or Board and decisions.
-4.4 Cou ncil Rrepresentatives: 4.4 Cou ncil R representatives : a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b)can participate in the discussions held at the Board meetings but must 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) -can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision, non-voting in nature.
-The Council representatives. a) -must respect the autonomy of the Board to make decisions and not seek 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) -can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision, non-voting in nature.
-The Council representatives. a) must respect the autonomy of the Board to make decisions and not seek to unduly influence or interfere with the running management or 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) -can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision - non-voting in nature.
-The Council representatives. a) must respect the autonomy of the Board to make decisions and not seek to unduly influence or interfere with the running management or operation of the DMPL; 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) -can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision. non-voting in nature.
-The Council representatives. a) must respect the autonomy of the Board to make decisions and not seek to unduly influence or interfere with the running management or operation of the DMPL; c) The Council representatives have. d) no power to direct the Board in its decision making; e) The Council representatives must act and behave in the best interests of Council and the Company.
-Where there is a conflict between the 4.4 Cou a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) -can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision. non-voting in nature.
-The Council representatives. a) must respect the autonomy of the Board to make decisions and not seek to unduly influence or interfere with the running management or operation of the DMPL; c) The Council representatives have. d) no power to direct the Board in its decision making; e) The Council representatives-must act and behave in the best interests of Council and the Company.
-Where there is a conflict between the interests of the Council and the interest of Council, the Council a) position as Council Representative;
+- 4.1 As part of maintaining a close and positive relationship between the two bodiesparties, the Management Services AgreementMSA provides that for the Councillor appointed by Council as the rRepresentatives and the Director of Corporate Services will be invited to attend the Board meetings. - 4.2 The Council Representatives' role includes participation in - of these two positions and the res ponsibilities that attach to them must be clearly understood at the outset as they will have access to a great deal of information and discussion but not be accepting of any of the legal responsibilities that attach to the formal Director positions. Ŧh e following points set out the relationship, roles and responsibilities of these two appointed positions to the DMPL Board.
+The ese positions exist to provide an interface between the DMPL Board and Council and will work towards ensuring the relationship between the two bodies is positive and harmonious; The e representative role is for the formal monthly a) Board meetings, b) strategic planning sessions ; and c) -and-pre-scheduled sub-committee meetings. andlt does not include informal discussions of the Board, unless requested by the ard Chair .
+4. nee ting that all outcomes of Board sub-committees and informal discussions ad to be reported and endorsed atformal Board meetings; and noting that uncil representatives must be able are permitted to ask questions : a) at Board meetings, sub-committee and other meetings they attend; and b) about the discussions that_occurred_at_sub_committees, planning meetings, at workshops and any informal discussions they have not attended so that they are fully_adequately_briefed on the basis of anysubsequent Board reports or Boardand decisions.
+4.4 C ouncil [ R representatives: a) Will work towards ensuring the relationship between the parties is positive, productive and harmonious; b) can participate in the discussions held at the Board meetings but must recognise that the positions areno right to vote on any decision non- voting in nature.
+The Council representatives- a) -must respect the autonomy of the Board to make decisions and not seek to unduly influence or interfere with the running management or operation of the DMPL; c) The Council representatives have no power to direct the Board in its decision making; e) The Council representatives must act and behave in the best interests of Council and the Company.
+Where there is a conflict between the interests of the Company and the interest of Council, the Council Representative will declare a conflict of interest; b) f Council representatives are encouraged to have communications with the Board Chair person outside of Board meetings to express any views or concerns . ; 4. .5 Th e issue of confidentiality of Board information is paramount.
+No Council a) position as Council Representative;